amr-mohammed-atia/amr-mohammed-atia/README.md

 General interest in fields of computer science.

-I will link all of my projects that I had worked on/currently work on to this profile
+I will upload all of my projects that I had worked on/currently work on to this profile